CodeYourFuture/syllabus/docs/workshops/a11y-for-devs-basic.md

 Make sure the colours contrast also work:

-- in dark mode if you have one on your website/app
+- In dark mode if you have one on your website/app
-- for buttons on ‘hover’, but also for ‘active’ and ‘visited’ links
+- For buttons on ‘hover’, but also for ‘active’ and ‘visited’ links
-- focus states should be contrasted enough too
+- Focus states should be contrasted enough too

 Don’t convey something using colour only (error message for example)